16 Years of Unyielding Service. Standing Firm in Conflict. Always Fighting for You.

 — A Murfreesboro Resident

-For over almost two decades, I have proudly served the people of Murfreesboro.
+For almost two decades, I have proudly served the people of Murfreesboro.
 Leadership isn't just a title—it is a calling.
 When faced with tough decisions, I have never backed down from conflict if it meant protecting our community.

 As the only woman on the city council for 10 years, I learned early on that representation matters.
 Our city makes the best decisions when every voice is heard, and I have made it my mission to ensure women always have a seat at the leadership table.